 continue reading

-"The Y in Psychiatry" – a 15-minute pragmatic podcast delving into the intricate nuances of psychiatric topics.
-Each episode features interview-style discussions that explore the intersection of the mind, medicine, and the human experience.
+"The Y in Psychiatry" – a pragmatically endearing podcast talking to the med students, residents, fellows, and attendings of the medicine world about the nuances of psychiatry.
+Each episode features focused discussions that explore the intersection of the mental health, medicine, and the human experience.
 Together, we'll uncover the hidden "Y" – the compelling reasons, profound insights, and groundbreaking discoveries shaping the psychiatric landscape.
-So grab a seat, warm beverage, tune in, and let's embark on this journey to unlock the mysteries of the h ...
+So grab a seat, warm beverage, tune in, ...

 …